slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We don’t rise to the level of our expectations, we fall to the level of our training.' -- Archilochus*

 <!--
+- The biggest set back I see around me is limiting beliefs.
+I see a lot of people telling themselves old stories that keep them stuck in patterns that aren’t serving them.
+I really enjoy sharing my experiences to show others what is possible.
+I think the biggest compliment I can ever receive is that I inspired someone, if I’ve done that for even one person, my job is complete.
+Nothing I’ve done in my career is out of reach to the average person, you’ve just got to believe.

 fear that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.
 -->